13 15 15Call

 A very common public liability claim example is a slip and fall accident in a supermarket or shopping centre.
 Supermarkets are notorious places for spillages and wet floors that become hazardous, so it’s no surprise that the majority of accidents in supermarkets are from slips and falls.

-For more public liability claims examples, refer to this article: Three examples of when to make a public liability claim.
+Three examples of when to make a public liability claim.

 How can I get help with my public liability claim?